 - Pace yourself.
 It’s a long day, and if you go full force into garglin’ (the local word for drinking) early on, you’ll be shit-faced before the parade has even begun and puking up your breakfast before lunchtime.
 Take it easy, there’s plenty of time for it.

-- Once the parade finishes, the pubs fill up – proper jam-packed.
+- Once the parade finishes, the pubs fill up.
 So, it might be a good idea to sacrifice the last twenty minutes or so of the parade and get to the closest pub to get a pint in and nab a few square inches of personal space before the place gets mobbed with locals, tourists, leprechauns, unicorns and everything in between.

-4. If you’re on a budget and planning some pre-drinks or sneaky pocket beers, best to get your shopping done before the day itself.
-Alcohol laws in Ireland permit the selling of alcohol in shops and off-licenses (liquor stores) between 10:00 and 22:00, and 12:30 to 22:00 on Sundays, on which March 17th falls this year.
+- If you’re on a budget and planning some pre-drinks or sneaky pocket beers, best to get your shopping done before the day itself.
+Alcohol laws in Ireland permit the selling of alcohol in shops and off-licenses (liquor stores) between 12:30 to 22:00 on Sundays on Saint Patrick's Day.

-6. Drinking Guinness is a long-standing tradition in Ireland and among Irish people scattered the world over, so it isn’t strictly a traditional St. Patrick’s Day drink.
-You don’t have to drink Guinness on Saint Patrick’s Day to do it ‘the local way’, but it is the most popular tipple on March 17th around the world – likely because it is an iconic Irish brand, so readily linked with the Irish stereotype and the Irish diaspora abroad.
+- Drinking Guinness is a long-standing tradition in Ireland and among Irish people scattered the world over, so it isn’t strictly a traditional St. Patrick’s Day drink.
+You don’t have to drink Guinness on Saint Patrick’s Day to do it ‘the local way’, but it is the most popular tipple on March 17th around the world – likely because it is an iconic Irish brand.